TristanRhodes/tristanrhodes.github.io/_posts/2022-02-03-commands-events-and.markdown

 ### Recipies

-Recipes look kind of like commands at first glance, but the key difference is that we're not running them now - they're a pre-defined set of steps we want to store as a template for use when running a command.
+Recipes look kind of like commands at first glance, but the key difference is that we're not running them now - they're a pre-defined set of steps we want to store as a template, and execute when we run a command.

 We may unpack those steps into individual commands to be run inside the context of the kitchen, and we may skip some steps depending on the context of the order (I'm not fond of mushrooms, so we'll leave them out), but as far as front of house is concerned these are invisible.